Forex Market Structure

 A downward trend consists of lower highs and lower lows.

 Same concept as the upward trend market structure.
 Easy to identify.
-It is good practice to mark lower highs, lower lows, higher highs, and higher lows on your charts at the very beginning of learning how to trade forex.
+It is good practice to mark lower highs, lower lows, higher highs, and higher lows on your charts whilst learning forex trading for beginners.

 Now you know what they are, next you will learn how to identify them.